egustavsson/long-read_scripts/README.md

 ```
 Replace [input_file] with your input file (either .gz or not), [output_file] with the output file name, and [gene_id_file] with the desired Ensembl gene ID in a tab-delimited file.

-**`getClinVarForLoci.sh`**
+### getClinVarForLoci.sh

-This script is used to download and filter ClinVar VCF file by chromosome, start and end positions.
+`getClinVarForLoci.sh` is used to download and filter ClinVar VCF file by chromosome, start and end positions.

 Usage:
 ```